 THE KINGMAN INCIDENT:

-Not counting a phone call I received from my uncle when I was a kid, the Kingman incident only came up just one time between us, and then only briefly, many, many years after his discussion with Edwards.
+Not counting a phone call I received from my uncle when I was a kid, the Kingman incident came up several times between us, first only briefly, many, many years after his discussion with Edwards.
+As time went on he eventually filled me in on the full story of his involvement start to finish as he knew it.
 For more on how Edwards and all of the above relates to the crash at Kingman, see:

 JUDITH ANN WOOLCOTT